for the pleasure of Allah

 Overview

-Silvertown, a vibrant Athlone suburb, is home to just over 6000 residents.
-Despite challenges, the community remains resilient and determined.
+Silvertown, a vibrant suburb in Athlone, Western Cape, is home to just over 6 000 residents.
+Despite facing social and economic challenges, the community remains resilient, resourceful, and determined to thrive.

 Population